-When prompted, install the Sonarcloud application on GitHub.
-This step allows SonarCloud to access your GitHub organization or personal account.
-You can select specific repositories to be connected to SonarCloud or just select all.
-You can always change this setting later.
+After selecting Analyze new project, you will be presented with a step-by-step tutorial to install the Sonarcloud application on GitHub.
+This allows SonarCloud to access your GitHub organization or personal account.
+You can select specific repositories to be connected to SonarCloud or just select all and can always change this setting later.

 Create your SonarCloud organization

 SonarCloud is set up to mirror the way that code is organized in GitHub (and other repository providers):

 - Each SonarCloud project corresponds one-to-one with a Github project that resides in its own GitHub repository.

 - GitHub projects are grouped into GitHub organizations or personal accounts.